Jonnius00/TaskManagementAPI/Docs/IMPLEMENTATION_PLAN_PART2.md

 **See the created file** in your `Components/Auth/` folder.

-✅ **Completion Criteria**: RegisterComponent created and syntax is valid
+✅ **Completion Criteria**: RegisterComponent created and syntax is valid.
+COMPLETED

 ---